alphashack/graphdat-sdk-node/README.md

 ###Configuration
 Configuration information can be passed to the library via the gdSync property in the call to profile.
-The presence of the gdSync property enables sending data to the agent, to disable either remove the property, set it to false, or remove the nodetime require altogether.
+The presence of the gdSync property enables sending data to the agent, to disable either remove the property, set it to false, or remove the graphdat require altogether.